Turkey’s pledge of support for Sweden’s NATO entry is tied to goals on security and EU membership

 TURKEY WANTS F-16 FIGHTER JETS FROM THE U.S.

-Erdogan’s promise to Stoltenberg to bring Sweden’s NATO membership for a ratification vote in the Turkish Parliament may also have been linked to Turkey’s efforts to upgrade the country’s fleet of F-16 fighter jets.
+Erdogan’s promise to Stoltenberg to reverse course on Sweden’s NATO membership may also have been linked to Turkey’s efforts to upgrade its fleet of F-16 fighter jets.

 Turkey has asked the U.S. for approval to buy 40 new F-16s, as well as kits to upgrade its existing fleet.
 The request was backed by the White House but ran into opposition in Congress.
 Both U.S. and Turkish officials have insisted that any such deal would not be linked to Sweden’s NATO membership.